 It’s mind-boggling that any of us ever think we’re right.

 But we do.
 I do.
-I have very strong convictions about a good many things.
-I’m one of those folks that loves to share ideas with others, even very strong ones.
+I have very strong convictions about a good many things, and I’m one of those folks that loves to share ideas with others, even very strong ones.
 I love to argue debate talk about stuff.
 I even really feel I’m right about a good many of the things that I say.
 But I also know I could be wrong.

 And so do you.